Fast design and scaling of multi-qubit gates in large-scale trapped-ion quantum computers: Derivation of the Large-scale fast method

-Figure \ref{figNullToFull} shows this intuitive picture with a single quadratic constraint, i.e. $\mathcal{N}=1$, and two tones, i.e. $\mathcal{M}=2$.
-Specifically we use $A_1=\text{diag}\left(1,-2\right)$ and $\varphi_1=2$, such that the constraints are satisfied along a hyperbola (dashed black) in terms of the two amplitudes, $r_1$ (horizontal axis) and $r_2$ (vertical axis).
+Figure~\ref{figNullToFull} shows the conversion and optimization processes outlined above for the simple case of a single quadratic constraint, i.e. $\mathcal{N}_\text{C}=1$, and two amplitudes, $r_1$ and $r_2$.
+Specifically we use $\mathcal{A}_1=\text{diag}\left(1,-2\right)$ and $\varphi_1=2$, such that the constraints are satisfied along a hyperbola (dashed black) in terms of the two amplitudes, $r_1$ (horizontal axis) and $r_2$ (vertical axis).
 Zero-phase solutions extend from the origin to arbitrarily large amplitudes (dashed gray).
-We use a large zero-phase solution, $\lambda\boldsymbol{z}$ (blue arrow), such that a small deviation from it, $\boldsymbol{d}$ (purple arrow), explores various values of $\varphi_1$.
-Indeed a converted solution, generating the desired target, $\varphi_1=2$, is found close by (green arrow).
-By linearization of the hyperbloid we perform gradient descent to gradually locate the locally ideal solution (black).
+We use a large zero-phase solution, $\lambda\boldsymbol{Z}$ (bright green arrow), such that a small deviation from it, $\boldsymbol{D}$ (dark green arrow), explores various values of $\varphi_1$.
+Indeed a converted solution, $\boldsymbol{\mathcal{R}}_\text{conv}$ (green arrow), generating the desired target is found close by.

-Specifically, we assume $\lambda$ is large, defined precisely below, and set $\boldsymbol{r}$, defined above, in the constraints of Eq. \eqref{eqOptProblem}.
-We obtain,